 Tiger Woods PGA Tour 12 is an exclusive title for Xperia Play, at least where Android is concerned, as it won’t be released for other Android devices until some unknown point in the future, much like Dead Space and the forthcoming FIFA 12.

 This shows that EA has a lot of faith in the fledgling ‘PlayStation Certified’ platform, and it is great news for Xperia Play owners who like a spot of golf, as Tiger Woods 12 is a fantastic take on the sport for mobile.

-The great thing about this game is the fact that although this is essentially a version of the iOS game recently released, this title actually feels more like the big console versions.
+The d2item store says that the great thing about this game is the fact that although this is essentially a version of the iOS game recently released, this title actually feels more like the big console versions.
 This is because of the swing mechanism, which uses the circle pad to great effect.
 You pull back on the right hand circle pad to draw back your club to the required level, then swipe up quickly to strike the ball, and you can add draw and fade by altering your swing as you would expect.